These smashed chickpea sandwiches are made with smoky avocado dressing, crunchy cucumbers and red bell peppers, all piled between crusty bread slices.

-This chickpea sandwich is special.
-A French chef named Jean-Pierre taught me to make it.
+These chickpea sandwiches are special.
+A French chef named Jean-Pierre taught me to make them.
 Sort of.

 I had a chickpea sandwich for lunch at a pub a while back.
 At the time I wasn’t too enthused about the idea of a chickpea sandwich.
 It sounded kind of boring to me, but it was the only thing on the menu that I could eat.
 I guess I’m never that enthused about any option that’s the only option.
 It turned out to be surprisingly tasty, and since then a bunch of chickpea sandwiches online have caught my attention.
 I wanted to create my own version but was at a bit of a loss as to what I could do differently.
 That’s where Jean-Pierre comes in.